Worldwide Guide to Women in Leadership

 01.04.1981-01.10.1981 Captain Regent Maria Lea Pedini Angelini, San Marino

 Every 6th month The Consiglio Grande e Generale elects two Captain Regents, who acts as Heads of State and Government and the Parliament.
-From ca. 1991 she has been Director in Ministry of Government and Foreign Affairs, since 1995 Ambassador in the Ministry to Denmark, Sweden, Norway, Switzerland etc. (b.
+From circa 1991 she has been Director in Ministry of Government and Foreign Affairs, since 1995 Ambassador in the Ministry to Denmark, Sweden, Norway, Switzerland etc. (b.
 1954- ).

 15.02.1982-15.02.1987 President Agatha Barbara, Malta